Sneaker679/ibmq_green_dvmc/README.md

 ## Execution

 The `parameters.py` can be copied from `quantum_computer_codes/` and pasted anywhere in the operating system.
 Then, change the parameters, lattices and the circuit in the file to your needs.
-From the same directory as the file, execute the following codes:
+If you want a custom `excitation.def` file to be used, in the same directory as your `parameter.py` file, have the `excitation.def` you want.
+From the same directory as the file, execute the following codes.

 ### Running the quantum computer simulation
 Run these the first time: